Alison S. Brooks

 Alison Spence Brooks is an American paleoanthropologist and archaeologist whose work focuses on the Paleolithic, particularly the Middle Stone Age of Africa.
 She is one of the most prominent figures in the debate over where Homo sapiens evolved and when.
+She is also known for her significant role in recording the currently earliest known documentation of projectile weaponry and fishing tools.

 Biography

 Brooks received her BA in 1965 from Radcliffe College and a Ph.D. in Anthropology from Harvard University in 1979.
-She has been a professor at George Washington University since 1988 and is also a Research Associate in Anthropology at the Smithsonian Institution.
+She has joined George Washington University since 1972 and has been Professor of Anthropology since 1988 and is also a Research Associate in Anthropology at the Smithsonian Institution.
+Brooks also co-edited The Encyclopedia of Human Evolution and Prehistory.
 In addition to her professor role, Brooks is Director of University and External Relations for the GWU Center for the Advanced Study of Hominid Paleobiology, and she edits the bulletin AnthroNotes, distributed three times a year to individuals and institutions concerned with anthropology and public issues.
 She was elected a Fellow of the American Academy of Arts and Sciences in 1996, and in 2016 she was awarded the Medal of Honor (Médaille d'Honneur) of the City of Toulouse for contributions to African archaeology.
 In 2020 she was elected to the National Academy of Sciences.

 Brooks has conducted extensive field research in the Middle Awash Valley, Ethiopia, and in the Olorgesailie Basin, Southern Kenya Rift.
 Her work has also included projects in Syria, Lebanon, Jordan, Sweden, France, China, Botswana, South Africa, Zimbabwe, Tanzania, and the Democratic Republic of the Congo.
 Brooks is also involved in the development and implication of new heritage policies in Africa.